 Root canal therapy treats infections and abscesses inside the tooth, which includes the pulp chamber and nerves.
 Signs of a dental pulp infection include chronic sensitivity in the teeth caused by extreme temperatures, tooth discoloration, and gum swelling or tenderness.
-At Dallas Laser Dentistry, Dr. Mary Swift and Dr. Terrel Myers perform root canal therapy to clean and seal the infected tooth to stop pain and save the tooth from further damage.
+At Dallas Laser Dentistry, Dr. Mary Swift and Dr. Alana Reifer perform root canal therapy to clean and seal the infected tooth to stop pain and save the tooth from further damage.

 Root Canal Therapy Reviews

 "I have a fear and Phobia when it comes to going to the Dentist, especially when I need work done other than cleaning.
 Yesterday, I had a root canal completed and it was a great experience.
 Dr. Swift and staff were very empathetic to me and my fear, the whole process was amazing.
 No pain, no anxiety due to medication given during procedure, I feel great today.
 Even got to listen to my favorite 80s music on Pandora!
 I highly recommend Dallas Laser Dentistry and Dr. Mary Swift."- R.C. / Demandforce / Dec 31, 2015

 "I came in on emergency call on a Friday when the office was closed, and I was treated with such wonderful care, genuine concern and professionalism.
 It was truly unbelievable.
 The office is beautiful and the staff are beyond anything I have ever experienced.
 Dr. Swift is truly an angel and Carla was so sweet and efficient.
 Dr. Swift and her staff will certainly change the way you feel about going to the Dentist.
 They are the best."- J.T. / Demandforce / Apr 09, 2017